 We recommend that all Harvard faculty members in Allston have a firm commitment to the University's teaching mission.
 While professional school faculty who are members of interdisciplinary committees and cross-school departments will have teaching responsibilities in their schools, we believe that an important part of Allston's culture will be its commitment to education and that this is best demonstrated by having these faculty contribute to undergraduate teaching.
-Options for measuring teaching efforts could include a point system, similar to the

-KSG system, by which professors are awarded credit in differing amounts depending on the type of teaching they do.
+Options for measuring teaching efforts could include a point system, similar to the KSG system, by which professors are awarded credit in differing amounts depending on the type of teaching they do.
 This credit would go toward satisfying a total teaching requirement to which all faculty in Allston would have to agree as a condition for being part of the effort.

 We recommend a major effort in community outreach and education in Allston, including relocating the Harvard science museum complex and the Graduate School of Education (GSE) to Allston and establishing a Harvard Science Outreach group to coordinate educational efforts.
-A team of area-specific coordinators under a program director should be created to work with the GSE and local schools to develop science curricula that can be tested with local schools and the Crimson Summer Academy.
+If GSE were to make education in the sciences a priority, a team of area-specific coordinators under a program director could be created to work with the GSE and local schools to develop science curricula that can be tested with local schools and the Crimson Summer Academy.
 This would require a strategic shift in the GSE's faculty and curriculum since the GSE has not traditionally focused on science and engineering education at the elementary school levels.
 K-12 education efforts in Allston could include science fair days and exposing Boston-area secondary school students from under-privileged areas to modern science.
 Building on local successes, Harvard should aspire to shape U.S. science education more broadly.
 The University should explore collaborations with interested parties including the Museum of Science, the public school systems of Boston, Cambridge, and nearby communities, and other groups interested in K-12 science education.
+One way of presenting Harvard's scientific collections to the public and encouraging interactions with education would be to create a Museum of Evolution which could extend from the cultural evolution represented by the Peabody Museum to the biological and geological evolution of the earth represented by the Natural History Museum.
+This has been suggested by members of the museum community as a potential new initiative, and we think this interesting proposal certainly merits further consideration.